boomwooq/emotionaltype/readme.md

 Credit: [i-can-variable-font](https://github.com/scribbletone/i-can-variable-font)

-## How to make ##
+## How to make this variable font ##

 * Please, check out [i-can-variable-font](https://github.com/scribbletone/i-can-variable-font) for the clear instructions and additional informtion of how to generate variable font.

 * More in my case, the problem I found:

-  It caused me this conversion error line in Terminal:
+  At first, It caused me this conversion error line in Terminal while I was trying to generate variable fonts:

   ```terminal
   .